PrincetonUniversity/job_defense_shield/docs/alert/low_gpu_util.md

 - `cluster`: Specify the cluster name as it appears in the Slurm database.

 - `partitions`: Specify one or more Slurm partitions.
-The number of GPU-hours is summed over all partitions.
+The number of GPU-hours is summed over all of the partitions.

 - `eff_thres_pct`: Efficiency threshold percentage.
-Users with a GPU efficiency of less than or equal to this value will be considered to receive an email.
+Users with a mean GPU efficiency of less than or equal to this value will be considered to receive an email.

-- `eff_target_pct`: The minimum acceptable GPU utilization for a user.
+- `eff_target_pct`: The minimum acceptable mean GPU utilization for a user.
 This quantity is not used in any calculations but it can be referenced using `<TARGET>` in the email file.

 - `absolute_thres_hours`: Absolute threshold hours.
-A user must have allocated more than this number of GPU-hours to receive an email.
+A user must have consumed more than this number of GPU-hours to receive an email.

 - `email_file`: The text file to be used as the email message to users.